-An alcohol addiction is a very complex behavioural illness.
-Although on the surface, physical side effects are present, there are many deep underlying issues and influences, connected to both alcohol abuse and alcoholism.
-Including psychological connections and mental health issues, it is important to remember that for complete addiction recovery, treatment must go beyond a standalone alcohol detox.
+Alcohol addiction is a very complex behavioural illness.
+Although physical side effects are present on the surface, there are many deep underlying issues and influences connected to both alcohol abuse and alcoholism.
+Including psychological connections and mental health issues, it is important to remember that treatment must go beyond a standalone alcohol detox for complete addiction recovery.

-Yet, an effective starting point, commonly recommended through rehab is a medically supervised alcohol detox programme.
-The importance here is that the environment that you detox from is controlled and safe, following the outlined structure of a detox programme.
-Without this approach, an alcohol detox can be ineffective, pointless, dangerous and unpleasant.
+Yet, an effective starting point commonly recommended through rehab is a medically supervised alcohol detox programme.
+The importance here is that the environment you detox from is controlled and safe, following the outlined structure of a detox programme.
+Without this approach, alcohol detox can be ineffective, pointless, dangerous and unpleasant.

 Experience a positive and successful alcohol detox by considering our referral services here at Addiction Advocates.
-We can find the most suitable rehab facility and treatment programme for you, which will usually kickstart with a tried, tested and proven detox programme.
-Reach out today on more information regarding alcohol withdrawal.
+We can find the most suitable rehab facility and treatment programme for you, which will usually kickstart with a tried tested and proven detox programme.
+Reach out today for more information regarding alcohol withdrawal.

 Why is alcohol withdrawal important?